smhr/ska-src-training-containers/Talks/intro-singularity-containers/README.md

+[[_TOC_]]

 # Introduction to Singularity containers

-[[_TOC_]]

 ## Objectives and scope
 In this tutorial we will work with a containerization system called Singularity, which has many features that make it interesting for workflow development and long-term reproducibility.

-**Overall steps:**

-What is singularity and what advantages does it have over Docker.
+We will cover the following:

+- Singularity and Docker
-Preparing the work environment
+- Preparing the work environment
-Simple use of Singularity
+- Use of Singularity
-Create our first container
+- Create our first container
-Share your work!
+- Share your work!

-## What is singularity and what advantages does it have over Docker.
+## What is Singularity and what advantages does it have over Docker.

 Singularity is a container platform.
 It allows you to create and run containers that package up pieces of software in a way that is portable and reproducible.
 You can build a container using Singularity on your laptop, and then run it on many of the largest HPC clusters in the world, local university or company clusters, a single server, in the cloud, or on a workstation down the hall.
 Your container is a single file, and you don’t have to worry about how to install all the software you need on each different operating system.

 **Advantages:**